JuliaDataScience/JuliaDataScience/contents/dataframes_groupby_combine.md

 ### Multiple Source Columns {#sec:groupby_combine_multiple_source}

-But what if we want to apply a function on multiple columns of our dataset?
+But what if we want to apply a function to multiple columns of our dataset?

 ```jl
 s = """